mbaze/Z80-Bits/random-lfsr.md

 An $N$-bit LFSR can cycle through up to $2^N − 1$ unique states, provided that the feedback polynomial (the value `xor`-ed into the register) satisfies certain mathematical properties.
 For example, a 16-bit LFSR can generate up to 65535 values before the sequence repeats.
-The all-zero state is invalid, since an LFSR initialized with zero will remain stuck at zero forever.
+The all-zero state is invalid, since an LFSR initialized to zero will remain stuck in that state.

 The snippet below generates 8-bit pseudo-random values in the range 1..255, returning the next value in register A on each call: